 These form a Galois connection on ; the condition defines a closure operation on .
 The lattice of all -closed subsets of is complete.
 For any the set is the principal ideal generated by .
 Then is an isomorphic embedding of into the complete lattice that preserves all least upper bounds (joins) and greatest lower bounds (meets) existing in .

 When applied to the ordered set of rational numbers, the construction described above gives the completion of the set of rational numbers by Dedekind sections, including the empty sections.
 Thus we get, not the real line , but the extended real line .
-In constructive mathematics, we may get additional finite elements, since the Dedekind sections are not required to be located; if we then drop , we get the MacNeille real number?s.
+In constructive mathematics, we may get additional finite elements, since the Dedekind sections are not required to be located; if we then drop , we get the (bounded) MacNeille real numbers.